Tribler/py-ipv8/doc/further-reading/attestation_prototype.rst

   The ``AttestationEndpoint`` class handles a set of both **POST** and **GET** requests.
 It features a more complex set of methods than ``NetworkEndpoint``.

 *
-  The ``RESTRequest`` class is used to model the HTTP response to a failed request.
-However, since it subclasses the ``Request`` class from Twisted, it also models the HTTP request.
-It will essentially just define a response (error_code, error_message, error_handled) which will then be sent back as a response.
+  The ``Response`` class is used to model HTTP responses.
+It will essentially just define a response (status_code, content) which will then be sent back as a response.

 *
   The ``RESTManager`` class handles the start and stop of the server's HTTP API service.
 On startup, the class will create a ``RootEndpoint`` object, which will implicitly create the two objects: a ``NetworkEndpoint`` object and an ``AttestationEndpoint`` object.
 It will then attach itself to incoming request from ``localhost`` (\ ``127.0.0.1``\ ) at port ``8085``.
 To create a ``RestManager`` object, one must submit a *session* object, which is in fact of the ``IPv8`` class type (this latter instantiation requires a *configuration* object).